Sequal32/simconnect-rust/Readme.md

 3. `use simconnect`

 ### Sample Program
-*Note: You must have SimConnect.dll in your current working directory to be able to successfully use SimConnect*
+*Note: You must have SimConnect.dll in your current working directory or in the exe directory to be able to successfully use SimConnect*
 ```rust
 use simconnect;
 use std::time::Duration;